-September 3, 2009 a related party, Insurance Strategies Fund, LLC (ISF), was issued one Series I Unit and contributed \$851,000 of capital to the Company.
-During the period September 4, 2009 through February 28, 2010, ISF made an additional capital contribution of \$680,000 resulting in total capital contributions of \$1,531,000.
+GWG Life-On September 3, 2009 the Company amended and restated its operating agreement authorizing the issuance of non-voting preferred Series I Units (Series I Units) redeemable at the Company's option for an amount equal to the tax basis of the Series I Units at the date of redemption.
+The Series I Units were entitled to receive all the remaining economic benefits, including cash flow, proceeds and distributions of or from current assets owned or hereafter acquired, directly or indirectly by the Company, including those of DLP and DLPII after amounts to be paid to senior lenders and Series I Secured note holders.
+Effective September 3, 2009 a related party, Insurance Strategies Fund, LLC (ISF), was issued one Series I Unit.
+ISF contributed \$851,000 of capital to the Company.
+During the period September 4, 2009 through February 28, 2010, ISF made an additional contribution of \$680,000 resulting in total capital contributions of \$1,531,000.
 During this same period, tax losses of \$1,560,000 allocated to ISF's interest in GWG Life reduced its tax basis to a negative amount.
 In accordance with ASC 810-10-45-18, intra-entity income or loss was eliminated, and was not affected by the controlling interest.
-In accordance with ASC 810-10-45-19, revenues, expenses, gains, losses, net income or loss, and other comprehensive income was reported on a consolidated basis.
 In accordance with ASC 810-10-45-20, net income or loss and comprehensive income or loss was attributed to the parent and the non-controlling interest based on the terms of the substantive profit and loss sharing agreement contained in the GWG Life Amended and Restated Operating Agreement dated as of September 30, 2009.
 In accordance with ASC 810-10-45-21 the non-controlling interest was attributed its share of losses even when that allocation resulted in a deficit non-controlling interest balance.
 As a result of these allocations, the non-controlling interest had a member's capital balance of \$(1,915,000).